Byodo-In Temple Dress Code: Complete Visitor Guide (Oahu, Hawaii)

 Clothing for Women

-Women should focus on modest and comfortable outfits.
+Women should pick modest, comfortable outfits.

 - T-shirts or blouses